muppet3000/homeassistant-grott/README.md

 Custom component (installable via HACS) for registering sensors associated with Growatt inverters that are being published via [Grott](https://github.com/johanmeijer/grott).
 See [prerequisites](docs/prerequisites.md) for more information.

+NOTE - While it is probably possible to run both this Integration and the `growatt_server_api` integration at the same time, it is not advised.
+I recommend disabling the previous integration to avoid clashes.

 # Installation
 Before installing the Integration, please ensure you have followed all steps in the [prerequisites](docs/prerequisites.md) section i.e. you have a working Grott -> MQTT setup.